-Ask almost anyone queer or queer-friendly what a constructed family looks like, and they'll likely point you in the direction of Jennie Livingston's famous 1990 documentary, Paris Is Burning.
-A study of the Harlem ballroom scene, the film meets the members of voguing "houses" put together by queer people of color in New York City who, more often than not, are estranged from their biological families because they are gay, trans, and/or queer.
-In these houses, a leader figure will take on the role as "house mother" or "house father," and look out for their adopted "children" — usually younger, more vulnerable people who have found themselves alone in a racist and homophobic environment.
+Ask almost anyone queer or queer friendly what a constructed family looks like, and they'll likely point you in the direction of Jenny Livingstone's famous 1990 documentary, Paris Is Burning.
+A study of the Harlem ballroom scene, the film meets the members of vogueing "houses" put together by queer people of colour in New York City who, more often than not, are estranged from their biological families because they are gay, trans and/or queer.
+In these houses, a leader figure will take on the role as "house mother" or "house father", and look out for their adopted "children" - usually younger, more vulnerable people who have found themselves alone in a racist and homophobic environment.
 As voguing legend and house mother Pepper LaBeija puts it in the film, "When someone has rejection from their mother and father, they get out in the world and they search for someone to fill that void."

-Ask almost anyone queer or queer-friendly what a constructed family looks like, and they'll likely point you in the direction of Jennie Livingston's famous 1990 documentary, Paris Is Burning.
+Ask almost anyone queer or queer friendly what a constructed family looks like, and they'll likely point you in the direction of Jenny Livingstone's famous 1990 documentary, Paris Is Burning.

 As the designer Charles Jeffrey puts it, describing the family he met at his club night LOVERBOY, "Family is a warm, safe space - where you can always be your most authentic self, or at least a version of yourself you aren't always brave enough to be."

-For London drag family Denim, it's about finding mutual humor, shared politics, and people who are there through thick and thin.
+For London drag family Denim, it's about finding mutual humour, shared politics and people who are there through thick and thin.
 Drag "mama" Amrou Al-Kadhi has faced so much rejection from his biological parents because of his homosexuality; he says the word 'family' actually sends a pang of fear through his stomach.
 In Denim though, he's built a new, surrogate family in the four other queens he performs with.
 "Denim really fills a void that I'm missing from my own family, there's a constant source of support and belonging," he explains.
-"My family is Muslim and Arab, so there is a lot of love but with that, a lot of fire and tension.
-This exists in Denim too — we often disagree about things as we negotiate our politics collectively, so we are constantly challenging and pushing each other, like any family."
-Fellow Denim drag queen Tom concurs, explaining that the group has been through so much together over the last seven years, that there's almost a "blind faith in the constancy of the relationships" — which is, to him, what family is all about.
+"My family are Muslim and Arab, so there is a lot of love but with that, a lot of fire and tension.
+This exists in Denim too - we often disagree about things as we negotiate our politics collectively, so we are constantly challenging and pushing each other, like any family."
+Fellow Denim drag queen Tom concurs, explaining that the group have been through so much together over the last seven years of knowing one another that there's almost a "blind faith in the constancy of the relationships" - which is, to him, what family is all about.

 The meanings of 'family' are myriad, but what we can be sure of is that it's no longer just about birth or biology; it's about who you choose to break bread with.

-Kia, Tom, and Amrou are keen to express how constructed families can provide a sense of belonging or safety in numbers, particularly for marginalized people.
+Kia, Tom and Amrou are keen to express how constructed families can provide a sense of belonging or safety in numbers, particularly for marginalised people.
 The current political climate sadly means there's more of a need for this type of family than ever before.
-In Brexit Britain, alongside the rise of the far-right in Europe and under a Trump Presidency, the West feels divided — with right-wing governments comes less equality, and with less equality comes more fragmentation.
-In a bid to pool together and find solidarity, we are making ties with people who see the world the same as us — identity politics reflects who we are better than party politics.
-"Activist groups give you a sense of family not only because you end up spending a lot of time together, but because you have common goals or political identities," explains Harry Jefferson Perry, from London, who is part of a solidarity group called Lesbians and Gays Support the Migrants.
-He gives the example of the Women's Marches that took place across the globe earlier this year — in almost every country, the protests were organized by a crew of women with no activist experience and who didn't know each other before.
+In Brexit Britain, alongside the rise of the far-right in Europe and under a Trump Presidency, the West feels divided - with right-wing governments comes less equality, and with less equality comes more fragmentation.
+In a bid to pool together and find solidarity we are making ties with people who see the world the same as us - identity politics reflecting who we are better than party politics.
+"Activist groups give you a sense of family not only because you end up spending a lot of time together but because you have common goals or political identities," explains Harry Jefferson Perry, from London, who is part of a solidarity group called Lesbians and Gays Support the Migrants.
+He gives the example of the Women's Marches that took place across the globe earlier this year - in almost every country the protests were organised by a crew of women with no activist experience and who didn't know each other before.
 They bonded over the need to do something.